 As we stroll among the olive trees, Gálvez points the weeds growing among them and the shredded pruning materials on the ground.

-Oro Bailén’s olive groves follow the principles of the integrated farming system which, according to the Spanish Ministry of Agriculture, aims at a long-term sustainable production using carefully selected and controlled biological and chemical methods in order to make environmental protection and farming productivity compatible.
+Oro Bailén’s olive groves follow the principles of the integrated farming system which, according to the Spanish Ministry of Agriculture, aims at long-term sustainable production using carefully selected and controlled biological and chemical methods in order to make environmental protection and farming productivity compatible.

 “It is halfway, or a balanced way, between environmental respect and farming profitability.
 We don’t till our olive groves, which prevents the erosion of the soil.
 We don’t use herbicides.
 For us, weeds don’t compete with olive trees,” Gálvez suggests.